Babarindeolanrewaju2/bu/README.md

 ### `npm install`

-Runs the command above, in the root folder where package.json is located, to install all the dependencies
+Download the project and run the command above, in the root folder where package.json is located, to install all the dependencies

 ### `npm start`